marcoagpinto/aoo-mozilla-en-dict/README.md

 - en_US (Kevin Atkinson) - BSD/MIT-Like.

 Suggesting words:
+(First check the wordlist .txt file inside the folder of the latest en_GB.
+If the words aren't there, check "en_GB_speller_for_Mozilla+AOO+LO_2013+.txt" at the top of this page).
+If NOT found:
 - Open a case or e-mail Marco Pinto with the suggested words.